 - (a) The Employer shall fill all job vacancies from within the bargaining unit before hiring new employees, provided employees are available with the necessary qualifications to fill the positions.
 Vacancies shall be filled on the basis of seniority, ability, and experience.
 In the event two or more employees have the same ability, skills and experience, the employee with the greatest seniority shall be selected. - (b) Present employees and employees on the seniority list who are on layoff and who wish to apply must be considered before outside applicants.
 Such employees shall be notified in writing of all new job postings.
-Internal applicants are responsible for confirming that the employer has received their application. - (c) An employer is not required to post for new positions or additional hours where there is an existing employee with the required skills and qualifications.
+Internal applicants are responsible for confirming that the Employer has received their application by saving a copy of the auto-reply response. - (c) An employer is not required to post for new positions or additional hours where there is an existing employee with the required skills and qualifications.